mpeterv/rgsimulator/README.md

 * Press `C` to clear the board.
 * Press `Space` to show moves bots would attempt.
 * Press `Enter` to progress turn.
 * Press `L` to load a match from robotgame.net.
+Enter just the match number.
 * Press `K` to load a specific turn from a loaded match.
+Also updates the simulator turn counter.
 * Press `P` to swap code for the two bots. (player 1 becomes player 2)
 * Press `O` to reload the code for both bots.